alisonreboud/vilbert-multi-task/README.md

 This part was fully made in both `ME_train_reg_test-set.ipynb` and `ME_train_reg_folds.ipynb` notebooks.
 The only difference is the evaluation process. i.e., for the first training was performed on the whole dev-set and the evaluation on test-set.
 While for the second, 4 splits were used as explaned in the report.

 ### Prepare (Deep) Caption
-Preparing (deep) captions consists of loading video IDs and captions from the `.txt` or `.csv` file, add the ground truth (scores), tokenize, tensorize and save the cache file.
+Preparing (deep) captions consists of loading video IDs and captions from the `.txt` or `.csv` file ( needs a 'video_id' and 'caption' columns), add the ground truth (scores), tokenize, tensorize and save the cache file.
 Add `--dc` parameters if using deep captions.
-An example of using this script
+An example of using this script.
 ```
 python script/feature_extraction/captions_preparation.py --captions_path Surrey/captions_clean.csv --output_path Surrey/prepared_captions_surrey